tauhiddewan/WeatherWhisperer/README.md

 - Successful response for weather forecast of a given date should look like this :
 ![Link: ](./repo_assets/forecastresponse.png)
+- Please use quotation marks and write the date in YYYY:MM:DD or DD:MM:YYYY format when giving input for weather forecast.

 ### API Documentation